Death to the Daleks: Home media

 The serial was released on video in an omnibus format in July 1987, the first Doctor Who video to be released on just VHS, instead of both VHS and Betamax.
-As the PAL version of episode one was not yet known to exist, this used the NTSC version of the episode.
+As the PAL version of episode 1 from Dubai was not yet known to exist and the one from Australia was censored, this used the NTSC version of the episode.
 In the US, it was released by Playhouse Video (a subsidiary of CBS/Fox Video) on VHS and Beta.
-An episodic release (with the PAL version of episode one) was released on 13 February 1995, although episode two was slightly edited due to BBC Video mistakenly using a cut version of episode 2 returned from ABC TV in Australia (episodes 3 & 4 were also from ABC TV), instead of the UK master tapes of episodes 2–4.
+An episodic release (with the PAL version of episode 1 from Dubai) was released on 13 February 1995, although episode two was slightly edited due to BBC Video mistakenly using a cut version of episode 2 returned from ABC TV in Australia (episodes 3 & 4 were also from ABC TV, but uncensored), instead of the UK master tapes of episodes 2–4.
 Death to the Daleks was released on DVD in the UK on 18 June 2012, and in region 1 on 10 July 2012.
+The DVD release used both the PAL version of episode 1 from Dubai and the UK master tapes of episodes 2–4.